scionproto-contrib/jpan/README.md

 ## Configuration

 ### Bootstrapping / daemon
-JPAN can be used with a local daemon or in standalone mode (without daemon).
+JPAN can be used in standalone mode or with a local daemon.
-The daemon is available if you have a [local installation of SCION](https://docs.scion.org/en/latest/dev/run.html).
+- Standalone mode will directly connect to a topology server and control server, in a properly configured AS this should all happen automatically - this is the **RECOMMENDED WAY** of using this library.
-Standalone mode will directly connect to a topology server and control server, in a properly configured AS this should all happen automatically.
+- The daemon is available if you have a [local installation of SCION](https://docs.scion.org/en/latest/dev/run.html).

 There are also several methods that allow specifying a local topology file, a topology server address or a different DNS server with a scion NAPTR record.
 These are only meant for debugging.